Last-minute budget bill to prevent US government shutdown prevails in House

 The continuing resolution now progresses to the Senate with only hours to spare before the shutdown is slated to take effect on Saturday at 12:01am local time (05:01 GMT).

-On Friday evening, the temporary budget legislation sailed through the House with overwhelming support, with 366 votes in support.
+On Friday evening, the temporary budget legislation sailed through the House with an overwhelming 366 votes in support.

 Only 34 representatives, all Republican, voted against the bill.
 One Democrat, Representative Jasmine Crockett of Texas, abstained by voting “present”.